rmdss/rag-ai-agent/README.md

     `uv add fastapi inngest llama-index-core llama-index-readers-file python-dotenv qdrant-client uvicorn streamlit openai`

 5. As we are using an Open AI model we need to create a key in the https://platform.openai.com/
+6. Create a .env file in the project and specify the api key in that file.